-To mark Stroke Awareness Month 2021, we’re launching our 'Save research.
+To mark Stroke Awareness Month 2021, we launched our 'Save research.
 Rebuild lives.' campaign.

-Throughout May the campaign will raise awareness of the damaging effects of the Covid-19 pandemic on stroke research.
+Throughout May the campaign raised awareness of the damaging effects of the Covid-19 pandemic on stroke research.

 A severe drop in charitable income means that our research budget for this year has been cut in half – putting new, innovative research at risk.
 Additionally, due to disruption caused by the pandemic, 1 in 5 researchers say they’ll need more funding.

-This is why we’re calling on people to donate, fundraise and raise awareness of our stroke research.
+This is why we've been calling on people to donate, fundraise and raise awareness of our stroke research.
 Help us continue to make breakthroughs in our understanding of stroke and rehabilitation.

 What has happened to Make May Purple?

 In previous years, we’ve marked Stroke Awareness Month with our Make May Purple campaign.
-This May we’re focusing on raising awareness of the impact of the unprecedented events of the past year on our charity.
+Last May, we focused on raising awareness of the impact of the unprecedented events of the past year on our charity.

-We can’t wait to see the wonderful ways that you support our 'Save research.
+Thanks to all of you who supported our 'Save research.
 Rebuild lives.' campaign for Stroke Awareness Month.

 How can I get involved?